BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 Well, not much else to do for now than to finally take on the seventeenth gym leader.

 Enter the Agate City gym and defeat the three trainers on the right side.

+!battle(["Alistair", :GUITARIST, 0], "Rocky Field")

+!battle(["Xavier", :GUITARIST, 0], "Rocky Field")

+!battle(["Noivy", :GUITARIST, 0], "Rocky Field")

 Talk to the guy in the top left corner for a guide to the gym.
 The guy here will play a musical riff that we are supposed to change the blocks on the right to match musically.

 If you talk to the guy again and say "Help", he'll battle us, then tell us what to play.

+!battle(["Isaac", :GUITARIST, 0], "Rocky Field")

 Bottom to top: turn the blocks to C, E, high G, B, B, low G, A, A. Climb the rocks once you do so, and enter the newly opened room.

 !battle(["Hardy", :HARDY, 0], "Rocky Field")

-This might be the "simplest" gym fight yet.
-Boosted Rock Slide from two Pokémon at once will probably drive you mad.
-It also adds extra damage when it flinches you.
+This might be the "simplest" gym fight yet: Boosted Rock Slide spam!
+On Rocky Field, it adds extra damage when it flinches you.
 His team minus Gigalith are all fast and hard-hitting Rock types that all have this move, many above the level cap.
 That's really all there is to say about him: you'll be hit hard, fast, and likely flinch a lot.

 If you are able to dispense with Gigalith, a slow team can steamroll his frail Pokémon under Trick Room.
 You can also take advantage of the move Wide Guard to prevent Rock Slide spam.
-There are tons of other things you can do, and if you've made it here I think you can find a way through Hardy.
+Your own Rock Slide spam will also be reasonably effective here as his team doesn't resist Rock.

 When you win, you'll get the Geode Badge, which boosts our level cap up to 95.
 You'll also get *TM80 Rock Slide*.
 Sweet.